xddxdd/blog/source/en/page/dn42/index.md

   - You can see BIRD routing software status across my nodes, including whether BGP session is established and whether any route is received.
   - You can perform traceroute to either public IP addresses or DN42 ones.
 - Route ROA filtering stats
-  - My network only accepts routes that are registered in DN42.
+  - My network only accepts routes that are registered in DN42, and unknown routes (to accomodate newly registered users).
 Received invalid or unknown routes will be listed here.
   - Invalid route: this IP block is registered in DN42, but the actual source of the route is different from the registration.
     - For example, I registered IP block `172.22.76.184/29` and allowed 4242422547 (my AS) to announce it.
 If you tried to announce this route, your announcement would be shown here.
-    - See the [list of invalid IPv4 routes](https://lg.lantian.pub/route_generic/hostdare/table%20roa_fail_v4), and the [list of invalid IPv6 routes](https://lg.lantian.pub/route_generic/hostdare/table%20roa_fail_v6).
+    - See the [list of invalid IPv4 routes](https://lg.lantian.pub/route_generic/local/table%20roa_fail_v4), and the [list of invalid IPv6 routes](https://lg.lantian.pub/route_generic/local/table%20roa_fail_v6).
   - Unknown route: this IP block isn't registered in DN42.
     - It usually means you announced your personal intranet (such as `192.168.0.0/16` or `10.0.0.0/8`) to others by mistake.
     - Or maybe you just registered, and my ROA information isn't updated yet.
 Please wait 4-8 hours and restart our peering.
     - Or maybe you only created inetnum/inet6num objects, but not route/route6 objects.
-    - See the [list of unknown IPv4 routes](https://lg.lantian.pub/route_generic/hostdare/table%20roa_unknown_v4), and the [list of unknown IPv6 routes](https://lg.lantian.pub/route_generic/hostdare/table%20roa_unknown_v6).
+    - See the [list of unknown IPv4 routes](https://lg.lantian.pub/route_generic/local/table%20roa_unknown_v4), and the [list of unknown IPv6 routes](https://lg.lantian.pub/route_generic/local/table%20roa_unknown_v6).

 "1xRTT" Peering
 ---------------